Forest Cabins, Ullapool

 • Bathrobes and environmentally-friendly refillable toiletries

-• Well-equipped kitchens including oven, induction hob and hand blender
+• Well-equipped kitchen including oven, induction hob and hand blender

 • Basic cooking supplies provided and a welcome box of local produce